Asymptotic Chow stability of uniformly K-stable toric varieties: Abstract

-{\bfseries Abstract.} For a given polarized toric variety, we define the notion of \emph{$\lambda$-stability} which is a natural generalization of uniform K-stability.
-At the neighbourhoods of the vertices of the corresponding moment polytope $\Delta$, we consider appropriate triangulations and give a sufficient criteria for a $\lambda$-stable polarized toric variety $(X,L)$ to be asymptotically Chow polystable when the obstruction of asymptotic Chow semistability (the Futaki-Ono invariant) vanishes.
-As an application, we prove that any K-semistable polarized smooth toric variety $(X,L)$ with the vanishing Futaki-Ono invariant is asymptotically Chow polystable.
+For a polarized toric variety, we provide a sufficient criterion ensuring that a uniformly K-stable polarized toric variety $(X,L)$ is asymptotically Chow polystable, under the assumption that the obstruction to asymptotic Chow semistability (the Futaki-Ono invariant) vanishes.
+Our approach is based on a detailed study of triangulations of neighborhoods of the vertices of the associated moment polytope $\Delta$.
+As an application, we prove that every uniformly K-stable polarized smooth toric variety $(X,L)$ with vanishing Futaki-Ono invariant is asymptotically Chow polystable.